 Vital Statistics Service Availability

-The Bureau of Vital Statistics will be working remotely beginning Monday, March 16th in accordance with Governor DeWine’s precautionary guidance on COVID-19.
+The Bureau of Vital Statistics is working remotely in accordance with Governor DeWine’s precautionary guidance on COVID-19.
 As part of the Ohio Department of Health our focus during this public health emergency is the continuation of critical functions for our bureau and the State of Ohio.
 Some of our services may be delayed or unavailable to the public for a time as a result.
 We understand that this may be inconvenient but we hope you understand our primary concern is responding to and mitigating the current pandemic.

 For the fastest response to your questions right now we recommend email.
 If you have a question about an order you placed for a certified copy of an Ohio vital record or you have general questions about Ohio's vital records please email firstname.lastname@example.org.
 If you are with a funeral home, hospital, coroner or physician's office, or a local government agency please email VS.Helpdesk@odh.ohio.gov.